ysu-hust/ysu-hust.github.io/_pages/about.md

 {% include base_path %}

 I am a 6th year Ph.D. student in Wuhan National Laboratory for Optoelectronics, Huazhong University of Science and Technology, Majors in Computer Architecture, advised by Prof. Dan Feng.
 Before that, I received the B.E. degree in computer science and technology from Huazhong University of Science and Technology in 2012.
-My research interests include Cloud Storage Systems, Big Data Processing Systems.
+My research interests include Cloud Storage Systems and Big Data Processing Systems.

 <!-- My CV is available in PDF format here (last updated on April 2017). -->